dgc-cgn/CAS-Digital-Trust/scheme/profiles/digid-pubsec-reg-programs/digid-not-for-profit.md

 * **Programs or business units** who are accountable for issuing trusted digital identities for persons that are intended for use by public sector programs.
 * **Independent Auditors** wishing to provide conformity assessment or related services.

-## Health Care

-Under development
-This assessement scheme may be used in conjunction with CAN/CIOSC 103-2:2021 Digital Trust and Identity - Part 2

 ## Background